Shipping from UK to Portugal can be a source of much stress and uncertainty for new arrivals in the country.

 In the past, sending gifts from the UK to friends and family in Portugal was a smooth and easy process.

 That’s because packages from outside the EU can end up in Portuguese customs.
-Customs also has the right to open the package to check for prohibited items.
+Customs officials may also open the package to check for prohibited items.

 These shipping issues extend to orders from websites such as Amazon.
 In the past, Amazon UK used to be a good way to buy things in Portugal.
 Now, we recommend sticking to one of the EU Amazon sites.